Jasmine-liang/gitblog/BACKUP/8_Try.to.reproduce.an.interesting.open.source.project.UI.md

 # [Try to reproduce an interesting open source project UI](https://github.com/Jasmine-liang/gitblog/issues/8)

-It's a beautiful UI displaying a classical Chinese poetry, I wrote it just by adding TextView programmatically😅.
+It's a beautiful UI displaying a classical Chinese poetry, I wrote it just by adding TextView programmatically so a poem can be arranged vertically😅.
 It still needs some improvements in terms of UI, and I'll add more features to it soon :)
 The elegant open source app: [A Full-Stack mobile app, including Android & Server, Simple-Poem 简诗.
 You can write poem in graceful & traditional Chinese style.](https://github.com/wingjay/jianshi)

 ----